Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Relativistic spatial localization observable from the stress-energy operator

 Expanding the right-hand side as in (\ref{OST}) and replacing $E(p)$ and $E_u(p)$ by $m$ and $u^0m$, respectively, and systematically disregarding terms of order $\vec{p}\cdot \vec{k}$, $\vec{k} p_0$, $\vec{p} k_0$ in $t_{\mu\nu}(p,k)$ in comparison with terms of type $m^2$ or $p_0k_0$ which, in turn, are replaced by $m^2$, a lengthy but elementary computation yields \beq \langle \psi| A_f^u(\Delta) \psi\rangle \simeq \int_{\Delta} d\Sigma(x) \int_\Sigma \: g_f(\vec{y}-\vec{x}) |\phi(\vec{y})|^2 d\Sigma(y) = \int_\Sigma (\chi_\Delta * g_f)(\vec{y}) |\phi(\vec{y})|^2 d\Sigma(y) \eeq where\footnote{The normalization factor, which includes the mass, in the classical limit is automatically embodied in the definition of the wavefunction in momentum representation.
 It appears here as a relic of the normalization with respect to $\mu_m(p)$ on the mass shell and stems from the fact that our discussion obviously does not apply to the massless case.}

-so that $g_f \in \cD_\bR(\Sigma)$, $g_f\geq 0$ and $\int_\Sigma g d\Sigma =1$.
-In this non-relativistic approximation the rest space $\Sigma$ can be associated indifferently with $u$ or $u'$.
-Expression (\ref{vNM}) is just a {\em Von Neumann model of an unsharp (indirect) position measurement} (see e.g. Section 2.3.1 of \cite{B07}) where $g$ is related to the wavefunction of the {\em probe} particle used to measure the position of a particle of the quantum field of mass $m$ (and this may suggest an indication toward a more concrete interpretation of the {\em smearing procedure} in QFT). \\
+Thus $g_f \in \cD_\bR(\Sigma)$, $g_f\geq 0$ and, if $\int_\bM f^2d^4x=1$, then $\int_\Sigma g_f d\Sigma=1$.
+If the centering assumptions (\ref{FM0}) hold, then in particular $g_f$ has vanishing spatial first moment.
+In that case the unsharp measurement kernel is centered on the point to be detected.
+In the non-relativistic approximation the rest space $\Sigma$ can be associated equivalently with $u$ or $u'$.
+Expression (\ref{vNM}) is just a {\em von Neumann model of an unsharp (indirect) position measurement} (see e.g. Section 2.3.1 of \cite{B07}) where $g_f$ is related to the wavefunction of the {\em probe} particle used to measure the position of a particle of the quantum field of mass $m$ (and this may suggest an indication toward a more concrete interpretation of the {\em smearing procedure} in QFT).
+If $g_f$ is not centered, the same formula describes an unsharp measurement whose apparatus response is displaced by the first spatial moment of $g_f$, in agreement with the relativistic correction (\ref{FMCORR1}). \\